Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-The products include the CLEAR cleanser, exfoliating solution, and skin-clearing treatment.
+The products include a CLEAR cleanser, exfoliating solution, and skin-clearing treatment.
 It’s suitable for dry, normal, combination, and oily skin.
 It also works on cystic acne.

 The active ingredients are salicylic acid and benzoyl peroxide.
 But happily, both are in low concentrations for sensitive skin.

 The cleanser has only 0.5% salicylic acid, while the skin-clearing treatment has just 2.5% benzoyl peroxide.

 All three products are free of artificial fragrances and parabens.
 If you check the label, you’ll find that each component is explained in plain language.

 This is an acne treatment that’s part of the Acne.org regimen.
 I’m pointing out since it has only 2.5% benzoyl peroxide.

 It’s a low concentration, but it’s proven to work just as well as more concentrated solutions.
 It’s less drying and less risky during pregnancy, too.